-I request that you include this document in the permanent record of the hearing, as it articulates Western Governors' collective and bipartisan policy positions and recommendations on this important issue.

-Thank you for your consideration of this request.
-Please contact me if you have any questions or require further information.
+I request that you include these documents in the permanent record of the hearing, as they articulate Western Governors' collective and bipartisan policy recommendations on disaster mitigation and recovery.
+Thank you for your consideration, and please contact me if you have any questions or require further information.